oracle/pgql-lang/index.md

 SELECT p1.name
   FROM facebook_graph
- MATCH (p1:Person)                           /* Match persons in the Facebook graph.. */ WHERE NOT EXISTS (                          /* ..such that there doesn't exists..    */
+ MATCH (p1:Person)                           /* Match persons in the Facebook graph.. */ WHERE NOT EXISTS (                          /* ..such that there does not exist..    */
                     SELECT p2
                       FROM twitter_graph
                      MATCH (p2:Person)       /* ..a person in the Twitter graph..     */